Current state weight-based taxes on marijuana bud or flower, per gram (and retail rates):

 This article presents a framework for looking at threats to marijuana revenue: Continue reading Marijuana Revenue Competition — Look Out Below — in State Tax Notes

-This is the best comparative chart on cannabis taxes I’ve seen, from an 800-person law firm.
-The big accounting firms were still steering clear of marijuana, last I heard, and this is the biggest law firm I’ve heard of.
+This is the best comparative chart on cannabis taxes I’ve seen, from Fox Rothschild, an 800-person law firm.
+The big accounting firms were still steering clear of marijuana, last I heard, and this is the biggest law firm I’ve heard of that’s been publicly associated with marijuana.